adedner/dune-fempy/doc/sphinx/usage.rst

 Introduction
 ################################

-In the :ref:`tutorial <tutorial>`, we looked at the basic functions available to Dune-Fempy in the context of Laplace equation.
+In the :ref:`tutorial <tutorial>`, we looked at the basic functions available to Dune-Fempy in the context of the Laplace equation.
 Here we will explain in more detail how we set up the various parts of a numerical problem on the python side, and the tools we have at our disposal.

 Behind all of the interface methods we use, the philosophy is that they are set up in a very similar way to the Dune-Fem structure.
 This should hopefully make the underlying C++ code transparent and easier to understand for a user of the python code, and vice versa.
 For more information about the C++ code, see the :ref:`advanced topics <advanced>` section.